I’m so happy you’re here!

-In her spare time, you’ll find her wandering or just sitting in the forest, hanging with her herd of guinea pigs, playing her great grandmother’s grand piano, talking to her flowers, singing a tune, or having a crazy dance party in the living room with her family.
-Oh, and rarely will you see her without a sharpened pencil and paper.
+In my spare time, you’ll find me in the forest, hanging with my herd of guinea pigs, playing my great grandmother’s grand piano, talking to the flowers, singing a tune, or having a dance party in the living room with my family.
+Oh, and rarely will you see me without a sharpened pencil and paper! ;)

-Kristin believes play is the best way to lighten our unnecessarily heavy hearts, and specializes in naturally weaving authentic celebration, ceremony and MAGIC into everyday life, all year long to lift us out of the heaviness we can sometimes feel as grown-ups.
+I believe play is the best way to lighten our unnecessarily heavy hearts, and specialize in naturally weaving authentic celebration, ceremony and MAGIC into everyday life, all year long to lift folks out of the heaviness we can sometimes feel as grown-ups.
 This play and magic can be awakened and woven through song, verse, dance, a quiet moment, a candle, a smile, a hug, a drawing, an act of service… and is available to anyone who allows it to come alive in them.

 Reviews & Feedback